-"The Australians were called on to surrender and told that they were in a hopeless position, but for answer they shouted defiance and sent a shower of grenades at us.
-They had taken refuge in the dugout that was a storehouse for our hand grenades, and as they had plenty of ammunition they were in a position to make themselves very dangerous to our men.
-We tried to rush them at intervals during the night, but they were always on the alert, and as they were liable to shower bombs on us at any time you can imagine we had a very uncomfortable night.
+"The Australians were called on to surrender and told that they were in a hopeless position, but for answer they shouted defiance and sent a shower of grenades to us.
+They had taken refuge in the dugout that was a store-house for our hand grenades, and as they had plenty of ammunition the were in a position to make themselves very dangerous to our men.
+We tried to rush them at intervals during the night, but they were liable to shower bombs on us at any time you can imagine we had a very uncomfortable night.

-"Had it been left to us who knew the Australians and their ways we would gladly have let them go their way, but our commander had other ideas, and we had to put up with the discomfort of having these unwanted guests.
+"Had it been left o us who knew the Australians and their ways we would gladly have let them go their way but our commander had other ideas, and we hat do put up with the discomfort of having these unwanted guests.
 There were only about 20 of them, but they gave us as much trouble as a whole army corps, and though the troops then in line were seasoned their nerves were soon on edge with the continued strain of the unexpected outbreaks of these guests in our front line trench.

 "In the morning, without so much as by your leave, the Australians came out from their dugout, and with bomb and bayonet fought their way into No Man's Land, after which they dodged from shellhole to shellhole until they reached their own lines with no more casualties than three wounded.
-That casualties than three wounded.
 That was characteristic of them."